Javixu96/AirSimImageCoordinatesTool/README.md

 # ImageGPSTool
-Image GPS tool: convert png to jpg, convert UTM, insert coordinates information to jpg
+AirSim image coordinates tool: convert png to jpg, convert UTM system to Lat-Long system, and insert them to jpg images.

 ## How to use